f5vmr/svxlink_raspberry_usrp/README.md

 # svxlink_raspberry with DVSwitch
 **<h1> SVXLink and DVSwitch </h1>**
-<h2>Script build for Raspberry Pi - Repeater or Hotspot.
-Pour l'instruction en Français, voir en bas.</h2>
+<h2>Script build for Raspberry Pi - Repeater or Hotspot - British English Version.</h2>
 <p>While there are repositories from which to download and compile SVXLink they do require quite a bit of understanding.
 This script takes only a little SSH knowledge to pull the various downloads together to create the basis of a ready-to-configure system.</p>